Large-Signal Stability of Power Systems with Mixtures of GFL, GFM and GSP Inverters: GFL-GFL Interaction

-In this section, the accuracy of the reduced-order PLL model, the proposed geometric method, and CCR and the CCT estimated by CCR, denoted by $t_{CCR}$, are verified through EMT simulations.
-Both IBR1 and IBR2 are configured as grid-following (GFL) inverters in \figref{tested system}.
-The PLLs of two inverters are designed to be over-damped, with the integral gain $k_i$ set to the one-tenth of the proportional gain $k_{pll}$.
+The PLLs of two inverters are designed to be over-damped, with the integral gain $k_i$ set to the one-tenth of the proportional gain $k_\text{PLL}$.
 Under this configuration, the contribution of the integral term is negligible, and the proportional term primarily governs the dynamic behavior.
-The line impedance $Z_g$ is set to either $0.35j$ or $0.4j$, and at time 0.5s, a fault is introduced in the middle of transmission line $Z_g$.
-For $Z_g = 0.35j$, the CCR is calculated as 0.90 rad, and the CCT estimated by CCR, $t_{CCR}$, is 0.212s; while when $Z_g = 0.4j$ the CCR is calculated and decreased to 0.53 rad, and the CCT estimated by CCR, $t_{CCR}$, is 0.131s.
-In EMT simulation the fault clearing times are set as 0.212s and 0.25s when $Z_g = 0.4j$, and 0.131s and 0.212s when $Z_g = 0.35j$.
-After fault clearance, the line impedance $Z_g$ is doubled in the post-fault system.
-Detailed system parameters are presented in \tabref{TableA1} (see Appendix \ref{parameters}).
+The line impedance $X_g$ is set to either $0.35$~pu or $0.4$~pu and is composed of two parallel lines of $2X_g$.
+A short-circuit fault is applied in the middle of one of the two lines and that line is removed at fault clearance giving a doubling of the effective impedance between busses 3 and 4 and a new operating point for the system.
+The fault initiates at time $0$~s and is of variable duration.
+Detailed system parameters for the PHIL experiment and the EMT simulation are given in \tabref{PHILPF} (mentioned before and applicable to all subsequent PHIL cases) and \tabref{TableA1} in Appendix \ref{parameters}, respectively.
+Both the EMT simulation and the PHIL experiment are conducted to validate the manifold method for finding SR, and the estimate of CCT from SR ($t_\text{SR}$).